efcy/visual_analytics/sdk/README.md

 You need to increment the version number in the __init__.py If the dependencies changed you need to update the dependencies list in the pyproject.toml

+## How to build the docs
+pip install pdoc
+./docgen.sh